MechanicalRabbit/DataKnots.jl/doc/src/start.md

 In this hierarchical Chicago data, the root is a `NamedTuple` with an entry `:department`, that `Vector` valued entry has another vector of tuples labeled `:employee`.
-The label `name` occurs both within the context of a department and within an employee record.
+The label `name` occurs both within the context of a department and an employee record.

 ### Navigation